Midday Adventures

 Midday Adventures (ماجرای نیمروز) is a 2017 Iranian drama film directed by Mohammad Hossein Mahdavian and written by Mahdavian and Ebrahim Amini.
-The film centers on the MKO assassinations in 1982 and the events after the dismissal of Abolhassan Banisadr.
+The film centers on the assassinations against government officials in 1982, as well as the events after the dismissal of Abolhassan Banisadr.
 It screened for the first time at the 35th Fajr Film Festival and was released on March 15, 2017 in Iran.

 The film won both Best Film and Audience Choice of Best Film, making it one of only five films in the history of cinema of Iran to win the latter. (the other four are The Glass Agency, Low Heights, In Amethyst Color and Crazy Rook).

 Plot

 After the dismissal of president Bani-Sadr by the Iranian parliament, tensions became high.
 Terrorist groups began to assassinate Iranian officials.
 The Iranian government and the Iranian Revolutionary Guard Corps (IRGC) attempted to arrest these terrorists.
 A young IRGC member and a woman of the terrorist groups are known each other.
 They were classmate in college.